eli-ams/scymol/README.md

 Scymol relies on [LAMMPS'](https://www.lammps.org/download.html) to run simulations and is best executed with a parallelization library, such as [OpenMPI](https://www.open-mpi.org/).
-The automatic installation files provided with Scymol include a precompiled version of both LAMMPS and OpenMPI for exclusive use with the software.
+The automatic installation files provided  include a precompiled version of both LAMMPS and OpenMPI for exclusive use with the software.
 However, users may opt to use their own global versions of LAMMPS and/or MPI.
 In such cases, it is essential to adjust the execution commands in Tab 4 ("Run") within Scymol, ensuring that the absolute paths to the LAMMPS and/or MPI binaries are correctly specified.
 The final execution command in `Command to run` should match the format required to run a simulation on the user's system (e.g., `mpiexec -n 4 lmp input.dat`).

-In this GitHub distribution, the `lammps+mpi/` directory contains files with the binaries for a self-contained version of
-LAMMPS and OpenMPI.
-To use these, extract the contents of the file corresponding to your operating system into the `lammps+mpi/` folder.
-As of now, only Windows ([windows_lammps+mpi.tar.xz](lammps%2Bmpi%2Fwindows_lammps%2Bmpi.tar.xz)) and Ubuntu ([unix_lammps+mpi.tar.xz](lammps%2Bmpi%2Funix_lammps%2Bmpi.tar.xz)) are included.
-Other binaries will be added later.

 ## Sample Simulation